 However, regardless of what stage your business is in, there is one channel that is proven to work if you focus on it.
 Yes, we’re talking about email marketing.

 Let’s face it, email isn’t a new phenomenon.
-It has been around for a long time, and still continues to be a popular mode of communication.
+It has been around for a long time, and still continues to be a popular mode of communication, and customer support for businesses.
 It was there when MySpace lost its popularity, and it is here even after Facebook became the biggest social network.
 In short, it is here to stay.

 Here are a few more eye-opening stats to show you why your business needs to take email seriously: